fastapi/fastapi/docs/features.md

 Or in other way, no need for them, import and use the code you need.

-Any integration is designed to be so simple to use (with dependencies) that you can create a "plug-in" for your application in 2 lines of code using the same structure and syntax used for your endpoints.
+Any integration is designed to be so simple to use (with dependencies) that you can create a "plug-in" for your application in 2 lines of code using the same structure and syntax used for your path operations.

 ### Tested